-- Population: 575,400 (mid 2016) - Area: 1,550 km - Avg. density: 371 people / km - Relation of city with its metropolitan region: - Role of municipality in metropolitan context: The metropolitan county of South Yorkshire consists of four separate local authorities Sheffield, Rotherham, Doncaster and Barnsley.
-Sheffield is the UK's fourth largest city by population, and has the largest economic and population share of its metropolitan context.
-The municipality is responsible for delivering hundreds of services to its citizens, which sit within four 'portfolios': People Services; Place; Resources; and Policy, Performance & Communications. - % of population with respect to metropolitan area: The total metropolitan population is approximately 1,365,800, with Sheffield city representing 42% of this total. - GDP contribution with respect to metropolitan area: In 2015 South Yorkshire's GDP was £33.3bn (about 37bn EUR), equating to a GDP per capita of £27,174 (about 30,704 EUR)xxxviii, while Sheffield's GDP was £15.5bn (about 17.5bn EUR) (47% of South Yorkshire's total), equating to a GDP per capita of £28,412 (about 32 thousand EUR)xxxix. - Sheffield's Gross Value Added (GVA) per head and GVA per worker are both lower than the national averagexl.
+- Population: 575,400 (mid 2016) - Area: 1,550 km2 - Avg. density: 4,050 people per square mile (1,563 people per km2) - Relation of city with its metropolitan region: - Role of municipality in metropolitan context: The metropolitan county of South Yorkshire consists of four separate local authorities Sheffield, Rotherham, Doncaster and Barnsley.
+Sheffield is the UK's fourth largest city by population, and has the largest economic and population share of its metropolitan context. - % of population with respect to metropolitan area: The total metropolitan population is approximately 1,365,800, with Sheffield city representing 42% of this total. - GDP contribution with respect to metropolitan area: In 2015 South Yorkshire's GDP was £33.3bn, equating to a GDP per capita of £27,1741, while Sheffield's GDP was £15.5bn (47% of South Yorkshire's total), equating to a GDP per capita of £28,4122. - Sheffield's Gross Value Added (GVA) per head and GVA per worker are both lower than the national average3.